jdc20181/LightBrowse/README.md

 **First Release**

-Version 0.1, should be released by tomorrow evening (11/23/17) and no later than hopefully December 1st.
+Version 0.1 is delayed, and will be out soon!

 **Project Outline/Planning**